Zip ties, plywood, and PVC tubes: How disabled people and caregivers are hacking their homes

 The pandemic threw up a barrier for the research of Laura Mauldin.
-A sociology professor at the University of Connecticut who studies disability and caregiving, she’d been visiting the homes of people with disabilities to see the ways they set up their space for their particular needs.
+A sociology professor at the University of Connecticut who studies disability and caregiving, she’d planned to visit the homes of people with disabilities to see the ways they set up their space for their particular needs.
 The pandemic put a halt to those visits.
 Though Mauldin could still peek into homes via video calls, many of the small details she could see in a real-life visit fell out of view in the virtual space.
 So, she started asking people to send photos.

 What she got was a flood of innovative hacks, modifications, and do-it-yourself problem solving, all aimed at making homes work better for people with disabilities and those caring for them.
 “I thought, ‘This is brilliant,’ but it’s under the radar, it’s hidden in the intimacies of our homes, no one else sees this,” Mauldin says.
 “And I thought, ‘We have to show it to other people.'”